theNewFlesh/corkscrew/README.md

 oriented towards MacOS and Ubuntu power users.

 Corkscrew depends on zsh, oh-my-zsh, zsh plugins and other unix CLI tools.
 Install whatever you like, just know that some tools will expect certain things you do not have.
+The packages section lists everything that you may wish to install.
 It is highly recommended you look over the code before installation, as you may wish to comment out certain parts according to your taste.

 # Installation
 1. Install oh-my-zsh